Helpline: 03444 775 774 | Text support: 07537 416 905 (open Mon-Fri 10:30-16:30)

 If we are informed that there has been a gap in your therapy of more than four weeks which has not been agreed in advance with your Anxiety UK Approved Therapist, your therapy support will be terminated (unless there are exceptional circumstances).
 If you wish to re-access therapy through Anxiety UK at a later stage, we cannot guarantee that we will be able to place you back in the care of your original Anxiety UK Approved Therapist.
 The referral will be treated as a new ‘episode’ of care and as such the first, second and last sessions will be payable to Anxiety UK.

-Six top=up sessions are available after you complete your therapy if you send in a request within 6 months of completing your sessions.
-This is subject to Anxiety UK Therapist availability and your membership with Anxiety UK remaining valid.
+Up to 6 top-up sessions are available after you complete therapy.
+To access top-up sessions, you must make a request within 6 months of completing therapy sessions with an Anxiety UK Approved Therapist.
+Top-up sessions are subject to Anxiety UK Approved Therapist availability and your membership with Anxiety UK remaining valid.

 Anxiety UK does not offer refunds if: